Security-Onion-Solutions/securityonion-docs/ssh.rst

 Banner
 ------

 Some organizations require a warning banner for SSH connections.
-You can customize the default Security Onion warning banner by editing ``/etc/ssh/sshd-banner`` with your favorite text editor.
+Security Onion automatically configures SSH to display a warning banner.

 .. image:: images/sshd-banner.png
   :target:  _images/sshd-banner.png

+You can customize this default Security Onion warning banner by editing ``/etc/ssh/sshd-banner`` with your favorite text editor.